jgruber/tmos-cloudinit/README.md

-The patched cloud-init configuration template has been alterred to support the cloud-init `set_password` module.
+The patched cloudinit configuration template has been alterred to support the cloudinit `set_password` module.
 You can cahnge the built in TMOS `admin` and  `root` passwords using the following declarations.

 ```